Distributed-IoT-Software-Arch-Course/distributed-iot-software-arch-lectures/Lectures/6-SoftwareArchitectures-Monolithic-Approaches/6_soft_arch_monolithic_approaches.md

   - Ensure observability, backpressure handling, and error handling (dead‑letter queues, retry policies).
   - Define acceptance criteria (latency targets, data completeness, schema conformity) and automate tests.

-ETL turns messy IoT telemetry into reliable, analyzable data that powers real‑time decisions and long‑term insights.
+**Note:** The main goal of ETL pipelines is to turn noisy and heterogeneous data such as IoT telemetry into reliable, analyzable data that powers real‑time decisions and long‑term insights.
+ETL pipelines are a classic use case for the Pipeline (pipes‑and‑filters) architecture pattern and are not only associated to monolithic architectures but also to distributed architectures and microservices and not only to IoT but also to data warehousing and big data processing.
+In this section we focus on a monolithic ETL pipeline example for IoT data due to the context of this lecture and the overall course.

 ---